Coach & Regional VP

-A native of Lancaster, Pennsylvania, Jose Vazquez migrated to the Midwest and became involved with the world of fastpitch after spending five and a half years serving in the U.S. Army.
+A native of Lancaster, Pennsylvania, Jose Vazquez migrated to the Midwest after spending five and a half years serving in the U.S. Army.
 In the military is where he thrived, taking advantage of the operational structure and becoming one of the youngest in his fort to reach the rank of a sergeant.
 Jose was fortunate enough to meet his wife of 25 years while serving, and together they went on to raise an amazing young lady, Glory alum Kiana Vazquez.
 After coming from a broken family, it was crucial for Jose that he was able to say ‘Good morning!’ to his daughter every day as he raised her, and he considers his family to be his greatest accomplishment.

 2014 – present

+Jose has always been a pioneer in the softball community by recognizing all the missed talent in the Midwest and implementing higher level trainings and opportunities to this area.
 Jose recognized that there was a slew of talent in the Midwest that wanted to do more than just play local ball.
 With his trustworthy reputation in the softball community and a keen eye for natural talent, he dedicated himself to helping kids from southern Wisconsin and northern Illinois find opportunities to play at the Gold level, eventually allowing them to earn Division 1 scholarships.
 Jose was able to provide programs with much-needed talent and provide opportunities to those who were ready to take their game play to the next level.
-Now, people are giving Wisconsin players more love, and Jose is proud to have played a small part in that.
+Now, people are giving Wisconsin players more love, and Jose is grateful to have played a small part in that.

 Knowing there was even more he could do for the community and finally understanding his deeper purpose, Jose connected with other leaders in the national softball community.
 A random phone call about bat speed with Suzy Willemssen sparked the development of Purpose Driven Softball.
 Week by week, the Glory staff put an amazing amount of trust in Jose as they worked together to construct the overall meaning of Purpose Driven Softball.
 Suzy recruited Jose to engage with Denny Tincher from Tincher Pitching, with instructors becoming Tincher certified after hours of instruction.
 Thanks to Jose’s determination to make his vision a reality, these instructors have made a tremendous impact not only on Glory, but on the entire Midwestern softball community.